mahmoudparsian/data-algorithms-book/README.md

 How To Build
 ============
-Apache's ant is used for building the project.
+[Apache's ant 1.9.4](http://ant.apache.org/) is used for building the project.

 * To clean up:

   ant clean